MyMCATAI/my-mcat/store/README-STATE.md

 - TypeScript types have been moved to a shared `types/user.ts` file to avoid circular dependencies
 - UserProfileContext has been migrated to Zustand with all profile-related state and actions
 - A compatibility layer has been added to UserProfileContext.tsx to maintain backward compatibility
+- Debug mode has been implemented with URL parameter control
+- RouteHandler has been enhanced with smooth transitions and debug mode support
-- Next steps: Migrate Game State (AnkiClinic) and implement Media Management store
+- Next steps: Complete Game State (AnkiClinic) migration and implement Media Management store